-Location is likely the first factor any investor looks at when determining which property to buy.
-And in a dynamic market, knowing when you buy is likely an investor’s greatest tool in determining where to buy.
+Location is likely the first factor any buyer looks at when determining which investment property deals to make.
+And in a dynamic market, knowing when to buy is likely an investor’s greatest tool in determining where to buy.

-As the dynamics within the Houston market develop over time, these factors can change the desirability of any neighborhood.
-So knowing when a location such as the Third Ward or the areas around the Grand Parkway is beginning to boom can ultimately bring major returns for any investor in the market.
+There are many indicators that the real estate market will be strong in 2021.
+But as dynamics change over time, neighborhoods can become more or less desirable, even during strong markets.
+So, knowing when a location such as the Third Ward or the areas around the Grand Parkway are beginning to boom can ultimately bring major returns for any investor in the rental market.

 Tips and Tricks to Get Your Renters to Renew Their Lease